-Imagine that you lived in the old Wild West, chances are you could have been a cowboy.
+Imagine that you lived in the old Wild West, chances are you could have been a cowboy, but do you know how to be a good cowboy?

 If you were a cowboy, you would have a better chance of living better and living longer if you had access to this handy guide on how to be a good cowboy.
 I guess what we call “common sense” came naturally to some cowboys, but to many others I suspect, life’s lessons came as a shock.